-Using GAINS model: The GAINS model is a structured and simple way to shape and organize the coaching session.
+Using GAINS model: The GAINS model is a structured and simple way to shape and organise the coaching session.

 “I would like to improve my communication with my Director.
 I hope I will be more comfortable walking into his office and give him update or even feedback about his behaviour and leadership style, by end of this year.”

-Assessment – help them understand what the current situation is.
-Between goal and as-sessment is the gap.
+Help them understand what the current situation is.
+Between goal and assessment is the gap.

 “Presently, whenever I see him, I just have the fear and can’t utter a word.
 I do not know why, even though my other colleagues have no problem.”